IGNITE CHANGE. GO NOVA. ®

 FULBRIGHT SCHOLARSHIP RECIPIENTS IN 2019-2020

 FACULTY & RESEARCH

-Faculty spent the last several months hard at work, collaborating with partners across campus, to design and adapt courses to engage students in a fall semester that includes in-person, hybrid, and various online course formats.
-While the events of this past spring necessitated a quick shift to online delivery, all academic courses for this semester were thoughtfully developed with a specific modality in mind.
+Faculty have spent months working and collaborating with partners across campus to design and adapt courses to engage students through a variety of course delivery methods, including in-person, hybrid, and various online formats.
+While the start of the COVID-19 pandemic in spring 2020 necessitated a quick shift to online delivery, all academic courses for this academic year have been thoughtfully developed with a specific modality in mind.

 The digital edition of the 2019-2020 President’s Report is now available.
 This year’s report highlights how the University came together during the pandemic and lived our Augustinian values, while continuing to move forward in our academic pursuits.